Agent Definition Guide: Creating Custom Agents

 - Microservices architecture patterns

-Provide production-ready code with proper error handling and monitoring.
+Provide production ready code with proper error handling and monitoring.

 Security Code Auditor